Written by YU Ruoluan Translated by Cao Bin

 Several years ago I became allergic to pollen and dust.
 One day I almost died of an allergy to suffused chemicals in a newly-decorated room.
 Later I was diagnosed with asthma, which put me on a potential lifetime medication.
 Out of curiosity, I turned to traditional Chinese medicine for help.
 Recalling the “magic power” of foot massage that I had heard in the past, though being skeptic, I decided to give it a try.
 So I started to learn foot massage from an experienced teacher.

 In the beginning, I massaged my feet once every other day out of enthusiasm and good wishes.
 About one month and a half passed, my allergy was still not cured.
 I carried on for another month before I realized that I had been breathing smoothly during the period without taking any medicines.
-I came to my doctor to run the test again, and the result showed that I had been completely cured.
+I came to my doctor to run the test again, and the result showed that I was breathing normally.

-The working principle of foot massage is through repeated stimulation of peripheral nerves that are connected to body organs to promote circulation, enhance immunity, improve physique and prevent and cure diseases.
+The working principle of foot massage is through repeated stimulation of peripheral nerves that are connected to body organs to promote circulation, enhance immunity, improve physique and help with diseases.

 Notes for foot massage: